fbpx

 Near Mint (NM)

 This is close to perfect but not quite.
-A record’s sound quality is still amazing, although it has been played a few times.
-The vinyl is glossy, unmarked and the sleeve looks pretty good.
-These also sell for a pretty penny.
+A record’s sound quality is still perfect, but it has been opened and played a few times.
+The vinyl is glossy, unmarked and the sleeve looks flawless.
+These sell for a pretty penny.

 Very Good Plus (VG+)